Compact LLM Deployment and World Model Assisted Offloading in Mobile Edge Computing: Experimental Setup and Results

 \subsubsection{ECLD Energy Consumption Analysis}

 To evaluate the operational efficiency of different compact–model construction strategies, we compare their average inference–time energy consumption.
 As shown in Table~\ref{tab:llm_compression_comparison} and Fig.~\ref{fig_strategy}(b), the models produced by ECLD require the least energy on average among all compact baselines.
 Across the three backbones (Llama-3.1-8B, Qwen3-8B, and Mistral-12B), ECLD reduces the per-query energy by roughly half compared with the original full models, and also improves over pure pruning and pruning–plus–distillation schemes.
 Compared with isolated low-bit quantization, ECLD achieves similar or lower energy consumption while avoiding the sharp accuracy and hallucination degradation observed for heavily quantized models.
 These gains stem from the joint design of pruning, distillation, and quantization in ECLD.
-Pruning removes redundant neurons, heads, and layers, which streamlines the computation graph; distillation realigns the pruned model with the teacher so that the remaining parameters are used more effectively; and hardware-aware quantization further shrinks the arithmetic cost without destabilizing the model.
 The resulting compact LLMs therefore execute each forward pass with both fewer operations and better calibrated internal representations, leading to consistently lower energy consumption during generation.
-The reductions in energy consumption at the model level lower the cost of long-term deployment and enlarge the set of devices on which LLMs can run.
-At the same time, they also highlight that communication and scheduling in the MEC layer become the next bottlenecks.
+The reductions in energy consumption at the model level lower the cost of long-term deployment and ultimately enlarge the set of devices on which LLMs can run.